supremeimposter/My-Vault/TheoryOfComputation/Regular Languages and Finite Automata/Deterministic Finite Automata.md

 - For a regular language, we have a unique minimal DFA i.e DFA with minimal number of states.
 - To minimize DFAs, merge the equivalent states.
+- Dead state is also counted as a state.

 > [!header] Steps to minimize DFA
 1. Remove unreachable states